Canadian Studies Major

 Non-required courses you might consider taking:

-• ANTH 221 (3) Contemporary Indigenous Cultural Expressions
+• ANTH_V 221 (3) Contemporary Indigenous Cultural Expressions

 Third and Fourth Years